nkrvlsi/VSDSquadron_Labs/README.md

 # **Task2: RISC-V Instruction set**
 ===================================
+## Objective: understand various types of RISC-V instructions and where it can be used.
 RISC-V stands for **Reduced Instruction set Computer**.

 - it is a **free & open ISA**